ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Sample Use Cases

-## Incident-Based Trouble Tickets dispatching
+## Incident-Based Trouble Tickets Dispatching

-Traditionally, the dispatching of trouble tickets is mostly based on alarms data analysis and need to involve operators' maintenance engineers.
-These operators' maintenance engineers are able to monitor and detect that alarms at both end devices of specific network tunnel or at both optical layer and IP layer which are associated with the same network fault.
+Usually, the dispatching of trouble tickets in a network is mostly based on alarms data analysis and needs to involve operators' maintenance engineers.
+These operators' maintenance engineers are responsible to monitor and detect and correlate some alarms, e.g., that alarms at both endpoints of a specific tunnel or at both optical and IP layers which are associated with the same network fault.
 Therefore, they can correlate these alarms to the same trouble ticket, which is in the low automation.
 If there are more alarms, then the human costs for network maintenance are increased accordingly.

-Some operators preconfigure whitelist and adopt some coarse granularity data correlation rules for the alarm management.
-It seems to improve fault management automation.
-However, some trouble tickets could be missed if the filtering conditions are too strict.
+Some operators preconfigure accept-lists and adopt some coarse granularity data correlation rules for the alarm management.
+This approach seems to improve fault management automation.
+However, some trouble tickets might be missed if the filtering conditions are too strict.
 If the filtering conditions are not strict, it might end up with multiple trouble tickets being dispatched to the same network fault.

-It is hard to achieve a perfect balance between the network management automation and duplicated trouble tickets under the traditional working situations.
+It is hard to achieve a perfect balance between the network management automation and duplicated trouble tickets under the conventional working situations.
 However, with the help of the network incident management, massive alarms can be aggregated into a few network incidents based on service impact analysis, the number of trouble tickets will be greatly reduced.
 At the same time, the efficiency of network troubleshooting can be largely improved. which address the pain point of traditional trouble ticket dispatching.

-## Incident Derivation from L3VPN services Unavailability
+## Incident Derivation from L3VPN Services Unavailability

-The service attachment points defined in {{?RFC9408}} represent the network reference points where network services can be delivered to customers.
+The Service Attachment Points (SAPs) defined in {{?RFC9408}} represent the network reference points where network services can be delivered or are being delivered to customers.

 SLOs can be used to characterize the ability of a particular set of